-The dam keeper is generally on site during weekends and holidays, and IRWD/SWD staff are available for recall during emergencies.
+IRWD staff are available for recall during emergencies on weekends and holidays.
 For slowly developing situations, staff may be recalled and a 24-hour operations center may be established in order to have resources readily available should the situation deteriorate.
-A rapidly developing situation occurring after hours or during weekends and holidays may require the recall of engineering, maintenance, or other response personnel, and response may be delayed during the recall and mobilization of the IRWD/SWD staff.
-During weekends and holidays, IRWD/SWD staff could be onsite to assess a rapidly-developing emergency within 60 minutes.
+A rapidly developing situation occurring after hours or during weekends and holidays may require the recall of engineering, maintenance, or other response personnel, and response may be delayed during the recall and mobilization of the IRWD staff.
+During weekends and holidays, IRWD staff could be onsite to assess a rapidly-developing emergency within 60 minutes.
 This means that the daytime response time of 60 minutes could be extended by 60 minutes, for a weekend/holiday response time of about 2 hours.